lqyjasonlee/lqyjasonlee.github.io/README.md

 ## Edit the content

-Open each HTML file and replace the placeholder text with your own details.
+Open each HTML file and make your own changes.

-## Research page
+## Research page (updated)

 Each paper has: